 Set the smallest and largest exponents allowed for a floating-point variable.
-Return a non-zero value when $\exp$ is not in the range accepted by the implementation (in that case the smallest or largest exponent is not changed), and zero otherwise.
-If the user changes the exponent range, it is her/his responsibility to check that all current floating-point variables are in the new allowed range (for example using mpfr\check\range), otherwise the subsequent behavior will be undefined, in the sense of the ISO C standard.
+Return a non-zero value when exp is not in the range accepted by the implementation (in that case the smallest or largest exponent is not changed), and zero otherwise.

+For the subsequent operations, it is the user's responsibility to check that any floating-point value used as an input is in the new exponent range (for example using mpfr\check\range).
+If a floating-point value outside the new exponent range is used as an input, the default behavior is undefined, in the sense of the ISO C standard; the behavior may also be explicitly documented, such as for mpfr\check\range.